 Sea: The Shipping Corporation of India operates steamers from Kolkata to Port Blair in the Andaman and Nicobar Islands.

-Bankura, Dooars, Kolkata, Purulia, Bardhaman, Ganga Sagar, Malda, Shanti Niketan, Birbhum, Howrah, Midnapore, South 24 Parganas, Dakshineswar, Hoogli, Murshidabad, Srirampur, Darjeeling, Jalpaiguri, Nadia, West Dinajpur, Digha, Kochbihar, North 24 Parganas.
+Bankura, Dooars, Kolkata, Purulia, Bardhaman, Ganga Sagar, Malda, Shanti Niketan, Birbhum, Howrah, Midnapore, South 24 Parganas, Dakshineswar, Hooghly, Murshidabad, Srirampur, Darjeeling, Jalpaiguri, Nadia, West Dinajpur, Digha, Mandarmani, Kochbihar, North 24 Parganas.

 Buxa Tiger Reserve

 Sajnekhali Bird Sanctuary